morfeojs/morfeo/README.md

 The main concepts around morfeo are 2 entities, **theme** and **parsers**:

-`theme` it's an handler that contains the **design language** of your application, for example a set of colors, spacings, shadows, sizes and gradients, and example of theme could be the following:
+`theme` it's an handler that contains the **design language** of your application, for example a set of colors, spacings, shadows, sizes and gradients, and the base style of your components.

+An example of theme could be the following:

 ```typescript
 import { theme } from '@morfeo/core';